How to Empower Operators to Do Autonomous MaintenanceLearn how manufacturers are empowering operators to prevent downtime on a factory floor.

 Companies that use this approach to autonomous maintenance have reported some significant gains.
 For instance, one food manufacturer saw a 20% drop in downtime.
 Another reduced unplanned stoppages by 50%.
 Commenting on the benefits, Jean-Yves Fayt, operations director at molded plastics manufacturer RMC, said, “We significantly reduced our downtime... better communication of problems leads to better solutions.”

 What’s more, the Poka app is making it easier for manufacturers to create autonomous maintenance procedures.
-A Plant Manager at ABB explains how Poka helps them to create video-based instruction and why that’s more effective than their old-style, paper instructions:
+A Plant Manager at an electrical installation company explains how Poka helps them to create video-based instruction and why that’s more effective than their old-style, paper instructions:

 “Before when we needed to create a preventive maintenance procedure on a machine, we had to take 50 pictures, put arrows on your pictures, point out paragraphs.
 Today, we just walk to the line and take a video of the procedures with our iPads and instantly post it to Poka.
 It’s clear for everybody.”

 Manufacturers recognize that an effective preventive maintenance program that empowers operators to contribute to the up-keep of their equipment is essential to a smooth-running factory.
 Until recently, however, there hasn’t been an easy way for them to involve their operators.
 But with Poka, it’s possible to harness the minds and hands of a talent pool already knowledgeable about their equipment.
 And by fully leveraging the abilities and skills latent within every employee, manufacturers can expect improved overall equipment effectiveness (OEE), less downtime, and enhanced profitability!